starnux/starnux.github.io_dev/content/post/ip.md

 { "ip": "91.64.244.31", "protocol": "IPv4" }
 ```

-And even force the IPv6 address at :
+And even force the IPv6 adress at :

 http://ip6.starnux.net